tharun189898/VIRC_IR_/python_test/README_FOR_USERS.txt

 - Works with both white and black VirtuSense remotes

 ================================================================================
-Support: Share the test report file if you need help
+Support: Share the test report file to Systeme team if you need help
 ================================================================================